 STEP 10: Processes built with Process Builder.
 If there are workflow flow triggers, executes the flows.
 Workflow flow triggers give the ability of launching flows from a workflow rule.
 This feature was available through a pilot program.
 Now it seems to have been substituted by flow actions in Process Builder.

-As process can update the record that has already been saved, if this situation happens, system validations, custom validation rules, before and after triggers are executed again.
+As process can update the record that has already been saved, if this situation happens, we re-enter the save process again.
 See examples 7 and 8.

 This means that my trigger can be executed three times: the initial one, after a workflow rule has been executed, and after a process has been executed.
 Check this interesting post to know more.